Are You Taking Medicine that Makes You Gain Weight?

 Blood Pressure Medications

 Some β blockers are a little bit more selective in terms of their focus and as a result, they don’t cause quite as much weight gain, though the potential exists.
 These include carvedilol (Coreg) or nebivolol (Bystolic).
-There was a study that actually compared metoprolol to carvedilol (two popular drugs that go head to head marketing-wise).
+There was a study that actually compared metoprolol to carvedilol (two popular drugs that go head-to-head marketing-wise).
 Anyway, about 4.5% of those in the metoprolol group gained greater than 7% of their body weight, whereas about 1% of those taking carvedilol did.
 So if weight gain is a problem, consider that drug as an option.

 When I politely poked him and suggested dietary changes to control blood pressure, instead of more fattening foods, and thus, more fat-promoting medications, he said “Ack, whatever Suzy… I’m indestructible you know… and I wanna eat what I want!”
 He’s already suffered a near death experience with a heart attack.
 The challenge that comes from this type of ‘indestructible’ thinking leads to relationship problems.
 I know his wife and she secretly finds him more unattractive than ever.

 It would be amazing if we could get to the root of all mental health problems and fix the root cause.
 Unfortunately, it’s difficult.
 In America, we live in a day and age where psychoactive drugs are the quick fix for anything going on upstairs.
 These drugs come with a hefty price tag, deepening on the type.
 I find it disturbing that Abilify was the top-selling drug in 2014, and lingers at the top.
 What does that say about us as a country?
-Some reports suggest that it’s due to using this drug for “depression,” yet the drug is classified as an anti-psychotic for schizophrenia.
+Some reports suggest that it’s due to using this drug for “depression,” yet the drug is classified as an antipsychotic for schizophrenia.

 There are other medications too.
-For example, Clozapine (Clozaril) and olanzapine (Zyprexa) are second generation antipsychotics which are used in the treatment of mental health disorders like bipolar disorder and schizophrenia.
-These second generation medications cause serious weight gain!
+For example, Clozapine (Clozaril) and olanzapine (Zyprexa) are second-generation antipsychotics which are used in the treatment of mental health disorders like bipolar disorder and schizophrenia.
+These second-generation medications cause serious weight gain!
 Both of these meds have a very high risk of causing weight gain, and both just so happen to bind strongly to the histamine receptor (H1 not H2), and serotonin (5-HT2C not 5-HT1A) receptors.
 I’m sharing this because a lot of practitioners read me, and will want to know that.

 Now, for those of you who take (or took) these medications in the past, you probably already know what I’m about to say.
 The weight piles on rapidly during the first year, and after that it slows down.
-Older first generation antipsychotics have a different set of side effects, but the weight problems are not as bad.
+Older first-generation antipsychotics have a different set of side effects, but the weight problems are not as bad.
 There is no clear relationship between the amount of weight gained and the dose of the medication.
 We do know that a 2005 study concluded that 30% of Zyprexa users gained 7% or more of their body weight in the first year and a half!

 The reason for the weight gain is complicated but for sure, these drugs have strong antihistamine activity, and they also reduce serotonin.
 These changes might make you want to eat through your fridge.
 Remember, serotonin is normally your natural antidepressant.
 You make it in your gut, but you can also take it as a drug (think Zoloft, and read above about antidepressants).